-Some leaves in the Asheville area are already beginning to stop producing chlorophyll and change to their wardrobe of fall colors.
+When will the Parkway’s leaves stop producing chlorophyll and change to their wardrobe of fall colors?
 If you’re wondering when the peak Blue Ridge Parkway Fall leaf season will be this year, you’re not alone.
 It’s usually in October which is often the busiest month along the Parkway.
 But there are many factors that influence the timing and intensity of the color, including when and how much rain falls, how late in the season the sun shines with intense heat, and how cool the nights are.
 So your best bet to see Fall color is to incorporate as many of these elements into your trip as possible:

 Elevation: Travel a longer section of the Parkway to see a variety of elevations.
-Leaves change color at higher elevations first.
+Leaves change color at higher, cooler elevations first.
 The elevation along the Parkway ranges from over 6,000 feet at Richland Balsam in North Carolina to just under 650 feet at the James River in Virginia.
-Remember that you can also continue into Shenandoah and Great Smoky Mountains National Parks on either end of the Parkway for additional opportunities to view fall color.
-Clingmans Dome in Great Smoky Mountains National Park is the state high point of Tennessee and Mount Mitchell, located along the Parkway at Milepost 355, is the state high point for North Carolina and either would
+You can also continue into Shenandoah and Great Smoky Mountains National Parks on either end of the Parkway for additional opportunities to view fall color.
+Clingmans Dome in Great Smoky Mountains National Park is the state high point of Tennessee and Mount Mitchell, located along the Parkway at Milepost 355, is the state high point for North Carolina and either would be a good choice.

 Aspect: Which direction a slope faces determines its temperature and the type of plants that grow there.
-South facing slopes are warmer and north facing slopes are usually cooler and wetter.
+Leaves change color first on cooler, wetter north-facing slopes and later on warmer, south-facing slopes.
 View a variety of aspects to see different plants and different phases of color change.

 Distance: Overlooks with distant views reveal a variety of elevations and aspects so you are more likely to see leaf color.
 Clingmans Dome in Great Smoky Mountains National Park is the state high point of Tennessee, and Mount Mitchell, with access at Parkway at Milepost 355, is the state high point for North Carolina; either would provide a long distance view.
 But many Parkway overlooks also provide long-range views, so there are lots of options beside the tallest peak in the state.